MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 - Hero image slides gives potential customers a brief idea what the dojo providing.

-- The quick links gives the users a quick access to specific area of the site.
+- The quick links give the users quick access to specific areas of the site.

-- The featured products section draw user's attention there is a shop in the site, encourage potential purchases.
+- The featured products section draws users attention that there is a shop in the site to encourage potential purchases.

 #### ***Products***

-- Product cards show the essential details of the product(name, rating, price and category)
+- Product cards show the essential details of the product (name, rating, price and category)

-- View Prouct details button tells the user, there's more to explore.
+- View Prouct details button tells the user there's more to explore.

 - Bootstrap Breadcrumb indicates which page the user is on and how many products are avaliable on the page.